ArashSaboori/A-new-method-for-digital-watermarking-based-on-combination-of-DCT-and-PCA/README.md

- @Time    : 2016/1/20
+ \Time    : 2016/1/20
- @Author  : Arash Saboori
+ \Author  : Arash Saboori
- @Email   : arash.saboori@srbiau.ac.ir  &    arashsaboori67@gmail.com
+ \Email   : arash.saboori@srbiau.ac.ir  &    arashsaboori67@gmail.com
 ==============================================================================
 Please Refer to following papers, if you use this code:
 \begin{}